stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 ## Notable Talent Choices
 * {{ site.data.talent.purge }} has some uses but could be skipped for other utilities..
 * {{ site.data.talent.hex }} has some uses for patrol control, hard CC break and add control on the last boss.
+* {{ site.data.talent.pct }} can be useful before the first boss.
+* In higher keys, {{ site.data.talent.stoneskin_totem }} will help your tank during hard pulls and hard hitting bosses.

 <hr>

 ### Shitting Parrot Notable Trash Mobs

-* Until you engage the first boss, {{ site.data.dungeon.fh.sharkbait }} will send {{ site.data.dungeon.fh.vile_bombardment}} on random party member.
-Do not stay in melee to bait it away and move out of it.
+* Until you engage the first boss, {{ site.data.dungeon.fh.sharkbait }} will send {{ site.data.dungeon.fh.vile_bombardment }} puddles on random party members every 16 seconds.
+* Quickly move out of it to avoid taking damage from {{ site.data.dungeon.fh.vile_coating }}.
+* To bait it away from the group, do not stay in melee and stay spreaded at 5 yards from teammates.
+* Don't be too far from the group for cleave and uptime purposes (see below).

 **{{ site.data.dungeon.fh.irontide_enforcer }}**
 * Don't be on the tank, {{ site.data.dungeon.fh.brutal_backhand }} is a frontal on them.
+* {{ site.data.dungeon.fh.shattering_toss }} will throw the tank on a random ranged.
+Don't be too far from melee, it will help the tank going back in after being thrown.
+* Stay spreaded a 5 yds from your party to avoid sharing {{ site.data.dungeon.fh.shattering_throw }} damage.
+Use {{ site.data.talent.as }} as needed.

 **{{ site.data.dungeon.fh.irontide_mastiff }}**
-* Just does tank damage, Sheeesh....
+* Low health and mostly does tank damage.

 **{{ site.data.dungeon.fh.irontide_corsair }}**
+* They will jump on a random target with {{ site.data.dungeon.fh.poisoning_strike }} and apply a poison to their target.
+Do not be too far for cleave purposes.
+Use {{ site.data.talent.as }} as needed.
-* {{ site.data.talent.poison_cleansing_totem }} can be used to help your tank in higher keys.
+* {{ site.data.talent.poison_cleansing_totem }} can be used to help your party in higher keys.

 **{{ site.data.dungeon.fh.irontide_crackshot }}**
-* This mob is immobile, be careful not to get aggro if the tank is not in range of it.
+* These mobs are ranged caster and remain stationary while casting.
+If Talented, use {{ site.data.talent.thunderstorm }} to pack them up.
+Be careful not to get aggro if the tank is not actively hitting them.
 * Dodge {{ site.data.dungeon.fh.azerite_grenade }} swirly.
+Use {{ site.data.talent.swg }} to keep uptime while dodging.

 **{{ site.data.dungeon.fh.irontide_bonesaw }}**
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.fh.healing_balm }}.